benoitdupont/benoitdupont.github.io/_drafts/2019-12-25-what-did-i-read.markdown

 # Currently reading

 * The Garbage Collection Handbook: The Art of Automatic Memory Management by Richard Jones, Antony Hosking and Eliot Moss
+  * Hard to read because it's very detailed/comprehensive and specific with many algorithms, ...
+But interesting to get information on recent algorithms
 * It Doesn't Have to Be Crazy at Work by Jason Fried and David Heinemeier Hansson

 # Read